The Straight Story: Awards and honors

 The Straight Story was nominated for the Palme d'Or at the 1999 Cannes Film Festival.
 Richard Farnsworth earned an Academy Award nomination for Best Actor for his portrayal of Alvin Straight.
-For 20 years he held the record for the oldest person (at 79) to be nominated for a Best Actor Oscar until 2021 when Anthony Hopkins was nominated at age 83.
+For 21 years he held the record as the oldest person (at 79) to be nominated for a Best Actor Oscar.
 Farnsworth also won the 1999 New York Film Critics Circle Award for Best Actor for his performance in the film.